 if not matching to the setpoint Op-Amp Puch the voltage to BJT to allow more current.

 You can simulate this circuit by yourself and change parameters by using this live simulation circuit by MultisimLive.
 You can also access a free online Circuit simulator by clicking the button given below.

 R3 Resistance of the transmission wire used to transmit data from the Transmitter to the Analog card.
 As you can see from the simulation, I changed the value of R3 resistors but it is not affected by the control signal.

 And this is the true advantage of constant current circuits, it means control signal independent from loop resistance.

-This is the one method for generating constant current in the loop.
-But there are multiple methods to make constant current circuits.
+This is the one method for generating a constant current in the loop.
+However, there are multiple methods to make constant current circuits.

 As you can see from the above circuit, I will explain how 4-20mA Constant current is generated by a constant current circuit that depends on the voltage applied to the Op-Amp.

 Now we will see how two-wire transmitters work in the field and how it is wired in the field.